-The Artist Lecture Series is an in-school program at Sheboygan North High School.
+The Sheboygan North High Artist Lecture Series (est. 2010) is an in-school program at Sheboygan North High School.
 We invite local and regional visual artists to share their journey as artists with the beginning, intermediate, and advanced art classes.
-Visiting artists present and expose art students to such as but not limited to: how to present a portfolio, share a body of work, facilitate an art demonstration, or talk about about diverse art careers.
-This provides our students with the opportunity to interact with the artists.
+Visiting artists present and introduce art students to such as but not limited to: how to present a portfolio, share a body of work, facilitate an art demonstration, or talk about about their artistic journey.
+This provides our students the opportunity to interact with the artists.